-While IoT SAFE is the most relevant GSMA Working Group for ARCADIAN-IoT, considering the use of eSIM and the focus on cybersecurity, the following Working Groups will also be target of monitoring:
+While IoT SAFE is the most relevant GSMA Working Group for ARCADIAN-IoT, considering the use of eSIM and the focus on cybersecurity, the following Working Groups were also target of monitoring during ARCADIAN-IoT period:

-- SIM (general working group) that currently focuses on topics like eUICC Protection Profile; eUICC test specifications; and eUICC specification update and maintenance. - SAM (Secured Applications for Mobile), which defines a capability allowing cellular connected devices to use a wide range of secured applets within an eUICC.
+- SIM23 (general working group) that currently focuses on topics like eUICC24 Protection Profile; eUICC test specifications; and eUICC specification update and maintenance. - SAM25 (Secured Applications for Mobile), which defines a capability allowing cellular connected devices to use a wide range of secured applets within an eUICC.